Files

 • 6DoF dataset: SRIRs measured in a variable acoustics room with two spherical microphone arrays.
 For description, see here.
 (Credit: Thomas McKenzie, Aalto).

-• New: KAIST-IEM dataset: 6 DoF DRIR dataset measured over a dense loudspeaker grid (6DRIR-DL).
+• KAIST-IEM dataset: 6 DoF DRIR dataset measured over a dense loudspeaker grid (6DRIR-DL).
 For description, see here.
 (Credit: Jung-Woo Choi, KAIST, Korea; Franz Zotter, IEM Graz).

 Headphone impulse responses (HpIRs)